 A charitable lead trust is a trust you set up to provide income to a charity for a term.
 The longer the period, the better the gift tax savings will be to you as the creator of the trust.
 After the term ends, the remaining property in the trust is distributed to the beneficiaries you designated, such as yourself, family, or others.

 Your retirement plan is shielded from your creditors and bankruptcy, but the same protection is not provided to anyone who inherits the remainder of your retirement plan assets after your death.
 Also, those who inherit retirement plans are more likely to choose a lump-sum payout rather than a long-term payout, or rollover.
 This results in harmful negative income tax implications for your beneficiaries.
 Many people cringe at the thought of their hard-earned retirement account being spent in a year or two by their children.
 A retirement plan trust helps resolve these issues and provides important protection for your beneficiaries.

 In general, your life insurance policy is included in your taxable estate at your death.
 If you wish to reduce estate taxes at your death, you may want to remove the insurance policy from your estate with an irrevocable life insurance trust.
 Additionally, you may be concerned that the beneficiaries of your insurance policy will not spend the proceeds appropriately upon your death.
 By designating a trust as the beneficiary of your policy and providing guidance to the trustee on how to invest or distribute those proceeds, you can simultaneously reduce taxes and have more control over the proceeds of your policy.

-The legal team at Collier Law near Keizer is here to assist you with trust proceedings.
+The legal team at Collier Law is here to assist you with trust proceedings, wills, and estate planning in Silverton, Keizer, and the surrounding areas.
 Please call our office to schedule your complimentary consultation with one of our experienced attorneys.